shushkoart-ship-it/FemGram-iOS/README.md

 📚 Documentation

-Full documentation and patch list are available in the /docs folder.
+Full documentation is available in the /docs folder.

 · Features List
-· How to Apply Patches
+· Installation Guide
 · Customization Guide

 ---

 🤝 Contributing

-Want to add your own tweak?
+Want to add your own feature?
-Feel free to fork, add your feature, and submit a pull request.
+Feel free to fork, add your tweak, and submit a pull request.

 Please read our Contributing Guide before submitting.